glk1001/visualization.goom-/README.md

-# visualization.goom addon for Kodi
+# Visualization.goom addon for Kodi

 This is a [Kodi](http://kodi.tv) visualization addon.